rust-lang/blog.rust-lang.org/posts/2023-state-of-rust-analysis.md

 The growing maturation of Rust can be observed through the increased number of organizations utilizing the language in 2022.
 In fact, 29.7% stated that they use Rust for the majority of their coding work at their workplace, which is a 51.8% increase compared to the previous year.
 ![3](https://github.com/rust-lang/blog.rust-lang.org/assets/45044840/bae6d0ea-1bc2-4edc-a119-c665ce9abc5e)

-There are numerous reasons why we are seeing increased use of Rust in professional environments; 86% of respondents opted to use Rust at work because it enables their teams to build relatively correct and bug-free software, 84% were particularly impressed with its performance advantages, and 69% were most compelled by Rust’s considerable security and safety advantages.
-While respondents reported many practical benefits to using Rust on professional engineering teams, we were also pleased to find that 76% of respondents continue to use Rust simply because they found it fun and enjoyable.
+There are numerous reasons why we are seeing increased use of Rust in professional environments.
+Top reasons cited for the use of Rust include "bug-free software" (86%), "performance" (84%), and "security and safety" (69%).
+We were also pleased to find that 76% of respondents continue to use Rust simply because they found it fun and enjoyable.
+(Respondents could select more than one option here, so the numbers don't add up to 100%.)

 ![4](https://github.com/rust-lang/blog.rust-lang.org/assets/45044840/cb17b676-5904-4dbd-8cc9-31ee7aa94c7f)